Organization And Basis Of Financial Statement Presentation

 Share Repurchase Program

 In October 2020, BBX Capital’s board of directors approved a share repurchase program which authorized the repurchase of up to $10.0 million of shares of BBX Capital’s Class A Common Stock and Class B Common Stock.
+In September 2021, BBX Capital’s board of directors approved an increase in the Company’s share repurchase program from $10 million of shares to $20 million of shares.
 The timing, price, and number of shares repurchased will be based on market conditions, applicable securities laws, and other factors.
 The stock repurchases may be made from time to time through solicited or unsolicited transactions in the open market or in privately negotiated transactions.
-The stock repurchase authorization does not obligate the Company to repurchase any specific number of shares and may be suspended, modified, or terminated at any time without prior notice.
+The stock repurchase authorization does not obligate the Company to repurchase any specific number of shares and may be suspended, modified, or terminated at any time without notice.

-BBX Capital’s principal holdings include BBX Capital Real Estate, BBX Sweet Holdings, and Renin.
+BBX Capital’s principal holdings are BBX Capital Real Estate, BBX Sweet Holdings, and Renin.

 BBX Capital Real Estate